INT Chain Price Tops $0.0240 (INT)

-INT Chain (CURRENCY:INT) traded 4.1% higher against the dollar during the twenty-four hour period ending at 7:00 AM ET on May 30th.
-In the last week, INT Chain has traded down 5.4% against the dollar.
-One INT Chain coin can now be purchased for approximately $0.0240 or 0.00000211 BTC on major cryptocurrency exchanges.
-INT Chain has a market cap of $10.81 million and $889,058.00 worth of INT Chain was traded on exchanges in the last day.
+INT Chain (CURRENCY:INT) traded 4.1% higher against the dollar during the 24 hour period ending at 21:00 PM ET on May 30th.
+One INT Chain coin can currently be purchased for $0.0240 or 0.00000211 BTC on exchanges.
+INT Chain has a total market cap of $10.81 million and $889,058.00 worth of INT Chain was traded on exchanges in the last day.
+During the last seven days, INT Chain has traded down 5.4% against the dollar.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.